 John Platt, Director of Dining Services at Kendal~Crosslands for more than 25 years, focuses on fresh, made-from-scratch cooking that not only tastes great but provides complete nutrition.
 Dining services also offers numerous programs, different dining venues, seasonal al fresco dining specials, and a variety of nutritional menu items, including vegetarian, gluten-free, and vegan options.

-Dining services offers a wide variety of options to choose from, making each day an opportunity to try something new.
-Throughout each month, dining services also plans themed dinners, from Caribbean cuisine to French fare.
+Our culinary team offers a wide variety of options to choose from, making each day an opportunity to try something new.
+Throughout each month, they plan themed dinners, from Caribbean cuisine to French fare.

 If you’re looking for a snack, a light lunch, or even a full course mid-day meal, try dining in the Café and Coffee Shop.
 Or enjoy dinner each evening with friends in the Main Dining Room.
 You can invite family and friends at any time or host a special event.
 We’ll be able to meet your dining service needs.

 Sunday brunch is a favorite weekly tradition among the community at Kendal~Crosslands.
 Residents gather each week to share wonderful conversation over coffee, juice, omelets, eggs benedict, Belgian waffles, pancakes, hand-carved meats, seasonal seafood, baked pastries, desserts and more.

 Community in dining is a ‘spice’ that adds flavor to the resident lifestyle.
 Want to try some of the unique dining options provided to residents at Kendal~Crosslands?
 Call us at 610-388-1441 to schedule your visit and enjoy a meal with us.